mjcasper/info-241/assessments/midterm1.md

 The more problems you do, the better prepared you will be!

-- **Checkpoint Exams** - If one of your questions was marked incorrect on Gradescope.
-Make sure you understand why.
+- **Checkpoint Exams** - If one of your questions was marked incorrect, make sure you understand why.
 Go through your notes or the review video, find a similar example, and compare what we did there vs what you had on your exam.

 - **Old Homework Problems** on WeBWork